Gaia Data Release 3: Microlensing Events from All Over the Sky: Discussion

 \subsection{Individual cases}

 As listed in Table \ref{tab:xm}, 273 of 363 events in our catalogue have been independently identified by other large-scale surveys.
-Additionally, many of the sources with events identified during \gdr{3} and found only by \gaia, were located in the fields monitored by various large-sky surveys after the event.
-As discussed above, in particular publicly available ASAS-SN and ZTF time-series were used to check for any potential secondary outbursts and to rule out non-microlensing variable stars.
-Below we discuss selected cases of events from our catalogue and show the microlensing models fit to the \gaia data combined with the publicly available data from other surveys.
+Additionally, many of the sources with events identified during \gdr{3} and found only by \gaia were located in the fields monitored by various large-sky surveys after the event.
+As discussed above, publicly available ASAS-SN and ZTF time-series were used in particular to check for any potential secondary outbursts and to rule out non-microlensing variable stars.
+Below, we discuss selected cases of events from our catalogue and show the microlensing model fit to the \gaia data combined with publicly available data from other surveys.

 The first example and the first entry in our catalogue, GaiaDR3-ULENS-001 (sourceid=6059400613544951552), has only \gaia data during the event.
-Figure \ref{fig:fitGaia1} shows \gaia \gmag, \gbp and \grp data of \#001 event which had a baseline magnitude of \gmag=13.58~mag, and was located in the Galactic Disk at the Galactic longitude of 298\deg.
-This part of the sky has been monitored also by OGLE and ASAS-SN, however, none of these surveys reported on any transient at that location when it occurred in mid-2015.
-Later ASAS-SN data, available publicly show no variation in brightness.
-The light curve in all \gaia bands was modelled using MulensModel open source code \citep{MulensPoleski} and three different models were fit.
-The standard model with blending clearly is not reproducing many of the data points, while the model with annual microlensing parallax is fitting the data much better.
-The figure also shows the comparison of the parallax model with and without the inclusion of the space parallax due to Earth-\gaia distance.
-In case of this event, the space parallax is negligible.
+Figure \ref{fig:fitGaia1} shows \gaia \gmag, \gbp, and \grp data for event \#001 which had a baseline magnitude of \gmag=13.58~mag, and was located in the Galactic disc at the Galactic longitude of 298\deg.
+This part of the sky has also been monitored by OGLE and ASAS-SN, but neither of these surveys reported any transient at that location when it occurred in mid-2015.
+Later publicly available ASAS-SN data show no variation in brightness.
+The light curve in all \gaia bands was modelled using the MulensModel open source code \citep{MulensPoleski} and three different models were fit.
+The standard model with blending is clearly not reproducing many of the data points, while the model with annual microlensing parallax fits the data much better.
+The figure also shows a comparison of the parallax model with and without the inclusion of the space parallax due to the Earth--\gaia distance.
+The space parallax is negligible for event \#001.